formlio/forml/docs/workflow/actor.rst

-Less verbose option for defining actors is based on wrapping user-defined functions using the ``@wrap.Actor.train`` and/or ``@wrap.Actor.apply`` decorators from the :doc:`Pipeline Library <../pipeline>` (the following examples match exactly the functionality as in the native implementations above):
+Less verbose option for defining actors is based on wrapping user-defined functions using the ``@wrap.Actor.train`` and/or ``@wrap.Actor.apply`` decorators from the :ref:`Pipeline Library <pipeline>` (the following examples match exactly the functionality as in the native implementations above):

 .. md-tab-set::